Why Tanning Feels So Complicated For South Asian Women Like Me

 It sounds simple enough, but for many South Asian women, finding the right sunscreen is anything but.
 Many sunscreens on the market are guilty of leaving a lingering white cast, which may be another reason why sunscreen is often skipped.
 Of course, some products don’t leave the cast of shame, but they’re not always easy on the wallet.
 What the industry needs is innovative sun protection with brown skin tones in mind, as well as accessible price points.

-Dr. Tewari agrees that increased melanin is nowhere near enough protection on its own.
+Dr Tewari agrees that increased melanin is nowhere near enough protection on its own.
 Even more concerningly, she sees many South Asian patients with darker skin tones who are often worried about skin issues like hyperpigmentation — worsened by sun exposure — but far fewer who are considering the risk of skin cancer.
-To bridge this disconnect, Dr. Tewari is keen to see South Asians not only protect their skin but also celebrate their skin color, regardless of the shade.
-“We all need to love and accept our skin tone,” she says, adding, “My patients of color probably don’t appreciate how lucky they are to have a beautiful, darker skin tone.”
+To bridge this disconnect, Dr Tewari is keen to see South Asians not only protect their skin but also celebrate their skin colour regardless of the shade.
+“We all need to love and accept our skin tone,” she says, adding, “My patients of colour probably don’t appreciate how lucky they are to have a beautiful darker skin tone.”
 But the narrow goal of fair skin often means that we can’t see past the cultural constraints and aren’t thinking of the bigger picture when it comes to sun protection.

 I think it’s time to let go of the myth that melanin is some type of super shield — or worse, something to fear or be ashamed of.
 Our melanin makes us beautiful, yes, but it doesn’t make us invincible.
 We also don’t need to hide from the sun (despite what the whispers of cultural stigma might have you believe), but rather rewrite what sun protection looks like for us, with daily SPF and regular skin checks (perhaps even mole mapping) as part of that routine.